Kovilan: Military life

 He joined the Royal Indian Navy in 1943 and was trained in Anti-submarine Detecting Operations.
 He served in Bengal sea, Burma and Singapore.
 He quit following the Royal Indian Navy mutiny of 1946 and returned home.
 While back in Kerala, Kovilan maintained a close friendship with Vaikom Muhammed Basheer, Joseph Mundassery and C. J. Thomas.
 He also took part in the trade union movements.
 In 1948 he passed SSLC and worked for a while as a stenographer for Joseph Mundassery.
 In 1948, he joined the Indian Army Corps of Signals as Radio Mechanic.
 He also specialised in electronics.
 For five years he lived in the Himalayas.
-While in army, he came in contact with soldier-turned-writers Parappurath and Nandanar.
+While in army, he came in contact with soldier-turned-writers Parappurath and Nandanar (author).
 He also worked as National Cadet Corps training officer at the Indian Institute of Technology, Kanpur.
 He retired from the Indian Army in 1968 as Havildar Major and settled down at Pullanikunnu at Kandanassery.